Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Baking Powder

 Baking soda on stains has been a popular and reliable method for decades.
+This method can work particularly well with removing blueberry stains out of clothes.
 Here’s what to do:

 - Put 4 tablespoons of baking powder and 1-2 tablespoons of lukewarm water over the stain.